Research Active

 1. Annual evidence of research agenda, and

-2. One KPI-recognized product within the previous 3–year period.
+2. One KPI-recognized product within the the preceding 3-year period.

 Annual Evidence of Research Agenda

-Annual evidence of a research agenda will be presented at the time of annual review, via documentation posted on Digital Measures.
+Annual evidence of a research agenda will be presented at the time of annual review, via documentation posted on the Faculty Success system.
 Examples of annual evidence would include, but not be limited to:

 1. Presenting research at 1 national/international disciplinary conference in a 12-month period;